500Foods/WelcomeToTroodon/README.md

 - [Monthly Maintenance (Every 500 Print Hours)](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_m/monthly.md) - Or every 500 print hours
 - [Seasonal Maintenace (Every 2,000 Print Hours)](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_m/seasonal.md) - Or every 2,000 print hours

+## Configuration Quick Reference
+Configuration items are typically defined in the printer.cfg file, and these are likely already all defined there.
+Be careful with these customizations as the hardware in your printer may be very different than what is assumed here.

 ## Macros Quick Reference
 Macros are typically defined in the printer.cfg file and these macros in particular are probably already present.
 Be sure to comment out any existing macro while testing changes, so you can revert back to the prior version if you encounter any problems.
 - [PRINT_START](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/PRINT_START.md) - Runs whenever a new print job is sent to the printer